Alphabetical list:

 Acute prostatitis - treatment

 Antibiotics are the first line of treatment in acute prostatitis.
 Antibiotics usually resolve acute prostatitis infections in a very short time.
-Appropriate antibiotics should be used, based on the microbe causing the infection.
-Some antibiotics have very ...Section: Prostatitis
+Appropriate antibiotics should be used, based on the microbe causing the infection. ...Section: Prostatitis

 Other articles from the section: Prostatitis